 The Horns of Odin (also referred to as the horn triskelion or the triple-horned triskele) is a symbol comprised of three interlocking drinking horns.
 The exact meaning of the symbol is not clear, but it may imply that Odin stole "the Mead of Poetry".
 The triskelion is literally three meads in their three horn, called Óðrœrir, Boðn and Són.
 In Norse Viking mythology, the mead of poetry is a symbol of wisdom and poetical inspiration.
 The Horns of Odin is also known as a symbol of wisdom.

 In Norse mythology, Mjolnir (Thor's Hammer) is depicted as one of the most terrifying and powerful weapons in existence.
 Thor was the son of Odin and Fyorgyn (a.k.a., Jord) the earth goddess.
-He is the god of thunder and war, and protector of mankind.
+He is the god of thunder and protector of mankind.
 He is one of the most popular characters in Norse mythology.
 It is believed that carrying the symbol of Thor's Hammer can provide protection and strength to its holder.